University of the Philippines Los Baños: Degree Programs

-UPLB offers undergraduate and graduate degree programs through its nine colleges and two schools.
-Most of these programs award science degrees.
-It also awards high school diplomas through the University of the Philippines Rural High School (UPRHS), a subunit of the College of Arts and Sciences, which acts as a laboratory for its BS Math and Science Teaching students.
+UPLB offers 148 undergraduate and graduate degree programs spanning the natural and social sciences, agriculture and environmental fields, engineering, communication, and human ecology through its nine colleges and two schools.
+It also awards high school diplomas through the University of the Philippines Rural High School (UPRHS), a subunit of the College of Arts and Sciences, which acts as a laboratory for its BS Mathematics and Science Teaching students.